 Having a baby is one of the most exciting phases of a woman’s life.
 But it does have its challenges as well.
 If you are one of the mothers, who decide to breastfeed your child, congratulations!

-Maternal milk is the best food for a newborn and an infant in the first six months of life.
+Maternal milk is the best food for newborns and infants in the first six months of life.
 But no one said going through the breastfeeding phase was easy.

 Be ready for breast engorgement to occur, which is the main challenge of this critical time of your life.